Gollum: Name

+The rhyming name of his relative Déagol is from Old English dēagol, meaning "secretive, hidden".
+As with Sméagol, this is supposed to be a translation of an original Middle-earth name (in this case, Nahald).

 Appearances

 The Hobbit

-Gollum was introduced in The Hobbit as "a small, slimy creature" who lived on a small island in an underground lake at the roots of the Misty Mountains.
-He survived on cave fish, which he caught from a small boat, and small goblins who strayed too far from the stronghold of the Great Goblin.
-Over the years, his eyes adapted to the dark and became "lamp-like", shining with a sickly pale light.
+Gollum is introduced in The Hobbit as "a small, slimy creature" who lives on a small island in an underground lake at the roots of the Misty Mountains.
+He survives on cavefish, which he catches from a small boat, and small goblins who stray too far from the stronghold of the Great Goblin.
+Over the years, his eyes have adapted to the dark and become "lamp-like", shining with a sickly pale light.

-Bilbo Baggins stumbled upon Gollum's lair, having found the Ring in the network of goblin tunnels leading down to the lake.
-At his wits' end in the dark, Bilbo agreed to a riddle game with Gollum on the chance of being shown the way out of the mountains.
+Bilbo Baggins stumbles upon Gollum's lair, having found the Ring in the network of goblin tunnels leading down to the lake.
+At his wits' end in the dark, Bilbo agrees to a riddle game with Gollum on the chance of being shown the way out of the mountains.
 In the first edition of The Hobbit, Gollum's size is not stated.
-Originally, he was also characterised as being less bound to the Ring than in later versions; he offered to give the Ring to Bilbo if he lost the riddle game, and he showed Bilbo the way out of the mountains after losing.
+Originally, he was also characterised as being less bound to the Ring than in later versions; he offers to give the Ring to Bilbo if he loses the riddle game, and he shows Bilbo the way out of the mountains after losing himself.
 To fit the concept of the ruling Ring that emerged during the writing of The Lord of the Rings, Tolkien revised later editions of The Hobbit.
 The version of the story given in the first edition became the lie that Bilbo made up to justify his possession of the Ring to the Dwarves and Gandalf.

-In the new version, Gollum pretended that he would show Bilbo the way out if he lost the riddle-game, but he actually planned to use the Ring to kill and eat him.
-Discovering the Ring missing, he suddenly realised the answer to Bilbo's last riddle – "What have I got in my pocket?" – and flew into a rage.
-Bilbo inadvertently discovered the Ring's power of invisibility as he fled, allowing him to follow Gollum undetected to a back entrance of the caves.
-Gollum was convinced that Bilbo knew the way out all along, and hoped to intercept him near the entrance, lest the goblins apprehend Bilbo and find the Ring.
-Bilbo at first thought to kill Gollum in order to escape, but was overcome with pity, and so merely leaped over him.
-As Bilbo escaped, Gollum cried out, "Thief, Thief, Thief!
-Baggins!
-We hates it, we hates it, we hates it forever!"
+In the new version, Gollum pretends that he will show Bilbo the way out if he loses the riddle-game, but he actually plans to use the Ring to kill and eat him.
+Discovering the Ring missing, he suddenly realises the answer to Bilbo's last riddle – "What have I got in my pocket?" – and flies into a rage.
+Bilbo inadvertently discovers the Ring's power of invisibility as he flees, allowing him to follow Gollum undetected to a back entrance of the caves.
+Gollum is convinced that Bilbo knew the way out all along, and hopes to intercept him near the entrance, lest the goblins apprehend Bilbo and find the Ring.
+Bilbo at first thinks to kill Gollum in order to escape, but is overcome with pity, and so merely leaps over him.
+As Bilbo escapes, Gollum vows eternal hatred of him and the Baggins family name.